-Take compatibility test: see how compatible you are with your significant other!
+Take a test to see how compatible you are with your significant other.

 Posted Mar 21, 2013

 Are you in or contemplating a serious relationship but wondering whether you are really compatible?